Implementing the EU Whistle Blowing Directive

 "Internal reporting procedures should enable legal entities in the private sector to receive and investigate in full confidentiality reports by the workers of the entity and of its subsidiaries or affiliates (‘the group’), but also, to any extent possible, by any of the group's agents and suppliers and by any persons who acquire information through their work-related activities with the entity and the group."

 Our continued advice to clients is to implement a global system that is used by all entities and affiliates within its group, as well as being available to external parties.
-There are options for including wording to users of your systems that will ensure the parent company / other entity can be meaningfully involved in investigations in a compliant manner.
+This is in line with EU Commission letters published in 2021.
+There are options for making channels available locally where absolutely required (local reports made in entities with more than 250 employees, where the reporter wishes the matter to be handled locally).
+Further, there is wording available for reporting systems that will ensure the parent company / other entities can be meaningfully involved in investigations in a compliant manner.

 Part 1 – What changes will the EU Whistle Blowing Directive bring?